 Do Your Research

 You don’t need to be an expert to speak to a car dealer and avoid traps.
 But, it’s a good idea to have some idea of what you are talking about.
-Read online articles like “The Good & Bad Of Trading In Your Car”, look online at cars that you are interested in, and take a look at some of the specs.
+Read online articles like “The Good & Bad Of Trading In Your Car”, look online at cars that you are interested in, take a look at some of the specs and make sure to do a VIN check.
 Remember, a little information can go a long way.